Are You Being Made Redundant? Five Questions To Ask.

 Being told you are being made redundant puts pressure on you and your family.
 Unfortunately, you are often stressed and anxious at the very time you need to be thinking clearly.
 In this post, we set out some questions to help you prepare for a redundancy process.

 At its essence, any redundancy process involves your employer stating that they do not need you anymore.
 After years of hard work, long hours, interrupted holidays and dedication to a business, this can be a very difficult message to hear.
 Legal definitions of redundancy refer to job roles and employers will often say their decision is not personal, however it is obviously personal to you which is why you should fully engage with the process.

 All redundancy processes will involve some type of redundancy consultation.
 Often this will take the form of a meeting with your employer.
-It is important to attend the consultation meetings and raise the concerns have about the redundancy process.
-The types of questions you ask. or representations you make, will depend upon your personal situation.
+It is important to attend the consultation meetings and raise any concerns you have about the redundancy process.
+The types of questions you ask, or representations you make, will depend upon your personal situation.
 However, I set out below some of the more common types of queries raised:-

 Is this a genuine redundancy?

 This argument is used often (but by no means exclusively) when you are the only person at risk of redundancy.
 You may be of the view that there is no need for a reduction of staffing at all and you are being targeted for reasons wholly unrelated to any genuine restructure or redundancy.
 You should be ready to challenge your employer about the need for redundancies.
 Ask why, why now, what are they hoping the redundancy will achieve, what will happen to your duties and responsibilities, what alternatives have they considered etc. Make sure your concerns are known, make sure you obtain a response from your employer to your questions and that there is a record of any evidence you present contradicting their answers.

 Is the pool of employees “at risk” of redundancy identified correctly?